We’re bigger than a single building.

 Our facilities are designed to accommodate all of those patients while providing you with the personalized care you expect.

-- The floor above the main clinic space is the cancer center infusion center for chemotherapy, with more than 40 chairs and eight private rooms.
+The floor above the main clinic space is the main cancer center infusion center for chemotherapy, with more than 40 chairs and eight private rooms.
 At the advice of our patient advisory group, each chair has a TV and headset, with half-walls that allow patients to socialize or to have a curtain pulled for privacy.
+A second infusion suite is located on Level 4, with an additional 12 infusion spaces.

 - Your total care can take place at Holden.